 SimplSeq raised its seed round in March this year when it announced obtaining $500K from an investor whom the company leadership met at the JP Morgan Conference.

 “We met with our investor at the JP Morgan conference in San Francisco.
 He was already convinced that we had something special, but it helped to meet with him and some of his advisors to fully explain the merits of the company’s technology.”John Powers, SimplSeq’s CEO

 GattaCo is a BioTech startup that automates sample collection and processing.
-It does so by rapid & high quality sample purification.
-One of its recent inventions in A-PON Kit, a kit-based technology for blood component separation at the point of need.
+It does so by rapid & high-quality sample purification.
+One of its recent inventions is the A-PON Kit, a kit-based technology for blood component separation at the point of need.